 What are the Benefits of HBOT Sessions After Surgery?

 Activating the body’s natural healing processes and reviving damaged tissue are the most significant benefits of HBOT sessions from wound healing specialists.
 Here’s how HBOT will benefit your healing after surgery:

 - Increases your comfort and reduces possible complications post-op

 - Scars may heal better

 - Improves mitochondrial function (Mitochondria is often referred to as the powerhouses of the cell, they help convert energy we take from food into energy that the cell can use)

-What are the Most Common Surgeries we Provide HBOT For?
+What are the Most Common Surgeries Using HBOT?